dev-sharing/developer-roadmap/README.md

 - How to write complex code logic
 - Needed hardware for web development: laptop or desctop
 - Basc Linux commands and tools
-- Local, Dev, Stage, Prod ENV: local installed software, docker  containers, Virtual Machines, Cloud test accounts
+- Local, Dev, Stage, Prod ENV: local installed software, [docker/podman containers](docker-podman-containers.md), Virtual Machines, Cloud test accounts
 - CI/CD (Continuous Integration/Continuous Deployment) is the practice of automating building, testing, and deployment of applications
 - ChatGPT3 and AI tools for code generations and text prompting
 - How to bechmark code or websites